FriendlyBus1/FriendlyBus1/README.md

 - 👋 Hi, I’m @FriendlyBus1

 People speak about programming in a strange fashion.
-They identify a problem, recursive effort put into every stage of the process.
+They identify a problem: Recursive effort put into every stage of the process.
 The first 90% of your project takes all the time, then polishing the last 10% of your project takes another 90% of the time, ect.

 Then all these character and behavioural explanations of what a programmer should be or do.
 "Your problem is approaching the program like a middle schooler's